NXP/plug-and-trust/README.rst

 -------------------------------------------------------------
 - Linux should be running on the Raspberry Pi development board, the release was tested with Raspbian Buster (``4.19.75-v7l+``)
-- SE050 connected to i2c-1 port of Raspberry Pi.
+- SE050 or SE051 connected to i2c-1 port of Raspberry Pi.

 ECC example